51 migrants die after trailer abandoned in San Antonio heat

 Big rigs emerged as a popular smuggling method in the early 1990s amid a surge in U.S. border enforcement in San Diego and El Paso, Texas.

-Before that, people paid small fees to mom-and-pop operators to get them across a largely unguarded border.
-As crossing became exponentially more difficult after the 2001 terror attacks in the U.S., migrants were led through more perilous terrain and had to pay thousands of dollars more.
+Before that, people paid small fees to get across a largely unguarded border.
+As crossing became much more difficult after the 2001 terror attacks in the U.S., migrants were led through more perilous terrain and had to pay thousands of dollars.

 Some advocates drew a link to the Biden administration’s border policies.
 Aaron Reichlin-Melnick, policy director at the American Immigration Council, wrote that he had been dreading such a tragedy for months.